-- apply thermodynamic principles to analyse, interpret and explain changes in thermal energy in selected contexts, and describe the environmental impact of human activities with reference to thermal effects and climate science concepts. - investigate and apply a basic DC circuit model to simple battery-operated devices and household electrical systems, apply mathematical models to analyse circuits, and describe the safe and effective use of electricity by individuals and the community. - explain the origins of atoms, the nature of subatomic particles and how energy can be produced by atoms.
+- model, investigate and evaluate the wave-like nature of light, thermal energy and the emission and absorption of light by matter. - 2. explain, apply and evaluate nuclear radiation, radioactive decay and nuclear energy. - investigate and apply a basic DC circuit model to simple battery-operated devices and household electrical systems, apply mathematical models to analyse circuits, and describe the safe and effective use of electricity by individuals and the community.